Does your brain feel out of order? Here are 10 tips for coping and living with brain fog while searching for the root cause.

 4. Leave the hard tasks for another day.

-For the days that I really felt disconnected, I learned that anything that required a lot of thinking and problem-solving a made me feel even worse.
+For the days that I really felt disconnected and in a brain fog bubble, I learned that anything that required a lot of thinking and problem-solving a made me feel even worse.
 So, I stopped trying to push through it and started to find other ways to be productive:

 - Cleaning dishes